v-pereskokov/BMSTU_Neural-network/README.md

 [Report](/report.md)

 ### Description
-Implementation algorithms of neural network by python 3.
+Implementation algorithms of neural network by TypeScript.
 And web interface to get result of training systems.

 ### Seminars
 ```bash